Marble Worktops: The Ultimate Guide to Choosing, Installing, and Maintaining Them

 Which type of marble is best suited for kitchen worktops?

 When it comes to choosing the best type of marble for your kitchen worktops, it is important to consider factors such as durability, colour, and pattern.
 Some popular options include Carrara marble, Calacatta marble, and Statuario marble.
-Carrara marble is known for its greyish-blue colour and subtle veining, while Calacatta marble is prized for its bright white colour and bold veining.
+Carrara marble is known for its greyish-blue colour and subtle veining, while Calacatta marble is prized for its bright white and bold veining.
 Statuario marble features a more dramatic grey veining on a white background.

 Where can I find affordable marble worktop options for my kitchen?